 - Return to the initial position without dropping your legs.

 The abdominal bike is a straightforward exercise and, at the same time, one of those that should not be missing in your abdominal routine.
-Now I’ll show you how to do this exercise:
+So now I’ll show you how to do this exercise:

 - Lie down on a mat with your back and arms on the floor.

 - Lift your legs with your knees bent until they’re at a 90-degree angle from the ground.